OreyDataScience/Financial-Intelligence-System/README.md

 This portfolio demonstrates the development of financial intelligence solutions designed to help SMEs and alternative lenders transform operational and financial data into actionable business decisions.

-Each project follows a structured analytics lifecycle — from data cleaning and exploratory analysis through forecasting, financial health scoring, cash flow intelligence, lender intelligence, and interactive applications.
+Showcasing a structured analytics lifecycle  from data cleaning and exploratory analysis through forecasting, financial health scoring, cash flow intelligence, lender intelligence, and interactive applications.

 The portfolio focuses on building scalable financial intelligence systems that improve financial visibility, identify emerging risks, strengthen cash flow resilience, support business decision-making, and provide additional intelligence for SME lending.